Food, Farming, and the Caring Family in Bihar, India

 This project challenges the surplus/scarcity dichotomy that often frames scholarship on food insecurity and the global food economy.
 My ethnography complicates this binary by attending to the quotidien appetites, labors, and vulnerabilities of particular gendered and classed bodies, thus illuminating the intimate ways that people experience larger political economic formations.
 I argue that sensations of poverty and abundance, pleasure and dissatisfaction, coexist in a single community, household, and even a single person.
 Even amidst austerity, their food practices reveal how Biharis care for their families and refuse the logics of scarcity that govern their lives.

 The Wenner-Gren Foundation and the American Institute for Indian Studies funded 16 months of archival and ethnographic research.
-The resulting dissertation was awarded Cornell’s Guildford Essay Prize, a university-wide award “given to the doctoral student in any field whose thesis is judged to display the highest excellence in English prose.”
+My dissertation was awarded Cornell’s Guildford Essay Prize in 2016, a university-wide award “given to the doctoral student in any field whose thesis is judged to display the highest excellence in English prose.”

 PDFs are available on my academia.edu page.